MarkMed/MarkMed.github.io/GameDev/Training/Exercise1.md

 ### 4. My player-type:

->  In the game u can be everythin (_killer_, _explorer_, _achiever_ and _socializer_), but I am mainly _killer_ and _explorer_ because I like to go around the area, collect items, look for monsters, and find my target monster.
+>  In the game u can be everything (_killer_, _explorer_, _achiever_ and _socializer_), but I am mainly _killer_ and _explorer_ because I like to go around the area, collect items, look for monsters, and find my target monster.
 Also I like to defend my self from hostiles monsters and hunt my target monster to complete the quest.
 > I don't care about complete goals, I just like to play the main purposes of the game: Hunt, defend, and explore.
 >
 >  There is posibilities to be a _achiever_ or _socializer_ player too, but, I generally like to play alone because I like to decide when the quest ends.